reach-sh/reach-lang/docs/src/tut/wfs/index.md

 # {#wfs-9} Examine the transaction

-The following diagram represents the wisdom-for-sale transaction:
+The following diagram represents the Wisdom for Sale application flow:

 ![Seller and buyer roles](/tut/wfs/seller-buyer.png)